Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Next, add the dry ingredients, baking powder and add half the flour.

-We find it easier to use a spoon to mix the flour in, not only does it prevent a flour shower, but you can also keep an eye on the texture whilst adding the remaining flour.
+We find it easier to use a spoon to mix the flour in.
+Not only does it prevent a flour shower, but you can also keep an eye on the texture whilst adding the remaining flour.

 What texture should the biscuit dough be for cutouts?

-Biscuit dough for cutouts should have a similar texture to playdoh.
+Biscuit dough for cutouts should have a similar texture to Play-Doh.

-Split the mixture into 3 equal balls.
+Split the mixture into three equal balls.

-In this case each ball will be enough for 12, 8cm shaped cookie cutters.
+In this case, each ball will be enough for 12, 8cm shaped cookie cutters.

 Should I chill biscuit dough before using cookie cutters?

-I suggest putting the biscuit dough in the fridge for about 25 minutes or for quicker chilling, use the freezer for 10 minutes at this point.
+I suggest putting the biscuit dough in the fridge for about 25 minutes or, for quicker chilling, use the freezer for 10 minutes at this point.

-This will give you time to tidy up before starting the rolling and cookie cutting steps!
+This will give you time to tidy up before starting the rolling and cookie-cutting steps!

 If you want to keep longer, the biscuit dough will keep in the freezer for up to 3 months.